 Town of Scotland

-The first settler to inhabit the southeast corner of Windham, now Scotland, was Isaac Magoon.
-His purchase of 1,950 acres in the year 1700 marked the beginning of the town’s history.
-It is likely that Magoon named the area Scotland as a means of commemorating his ancestral home Scotland, Connecticut incorporated and separated from the Town of Windham in 1857.
+The first settler to inhabit the southeast corner of Windham, now known as Scotland, was Isaac Magoon.
+His purchase of 1,950 acres in 1700 marked the beginning of the town’s history.
+It is likely that Magoon named the area "Scotland" to commemorate his ancestral home.
+Scotland was incorporated and separated from the Town of Windham in 1857.

-The residents of Scotland have chosen to live here for a variety of reasons, not the least of which is the pleasant tranquil country atmosphere.
-It is a short distance from major cultural, educational, and entertainment centers; i.e. Harford, Boston, Providence, Eastern Connecticut University and the University of Connecticut.
+The residents of Scotland have chosen to live here for various reasons, not the least of which is the peaceful, tranquil country atmosphere.
+The town is just a short distance from major cultural, educational, and entertainment centers, including Hartford, Boston, Providence, Eastern Connecticut University, and the University of Connecticut.

-Scotland, with a total population of est. 1,732 still maintains the Town Meeting form of government, allowing for direct citizen participation.
-Fortunately, while many New England towns have lost the village atmosphere, Scotland has not.
+With an estimated population of 1,732, Scotland still maintains the Town Meeting form of government, allowing for direct citizen participation.
+While many New England towns have lost their village atmosphere, Scotland has managed to retain it.
 In short, Scotland is a special place, worthy of every effort to preserve its rural environment.

-The Huntington Homestead and the Waldo Homestead our historical treasures, along with many acres of State owned properties for walking, hiking and hunting.
+The Huntington Homestead and the Waldo Homestead are historical treasures, alongside many acres of state-owned properties for walking, hiking, and hunting.

 Map